LapTQ/hello-cpp/summaries/syntax-and-snippnet.md

 std::cout << "You entered: " << rolls << '\n';
 // cin.getline() will read up to 254 characters.
 Any excess characters will be discarded.
 ```

+## Standard library algorithms

+See code in github lesson and references.